 Lube is the special sauce that makes sex better.
-There, I said it.
-No matter what kind of sex you’re having, no matter which type of toys you enjoy, lube deserves a starring role.
+No matter what kind of sex you’re having or which type of toys you enjoy, lube deserves a starring role.

 Lube uses a variety of slick ingredients to reduce friction and ease the way for, well, whatever you have in mind.
 Particularly when it comes to anal play, hard material toys, and epic play sessions that last for hours, the right lube can create a smooth glide that banishes irritation and amps up pleasure.